SadYuyuko/Search-Engine-Result-Hider/README.en.md

 - Rule subscriptions
 - WebDAV synchronization
 - Script manager menu
-  ┣ Open configuration panel directly
+┣ Open configuration panel
+┣ Language switching
+┣ Edit highlight result colors
 ┣ Toggle error detection on/off
 ┣ Toggle floating bubble visibility
-  ┣ Language switching
-  ┣ Edit highlight result colors
 ┣ Toggle panel centering: centered by default; when disabled, the panel appears in one of four corners based on the floating bubble's position
   ┗ Toggle floating bubble function:
  　 ┗ 🟢 Click to open the panel
-　  ┗ 🔵 Click to toggle visibility of blocked results; long-press to open the configuration panel.
+　  ┗ 🔵 Click to toggle visibility of blocked results; long-press toopen the configuration panel.
 Clicking the block button on a blocked result unblocks it.

 **About WebDAV:**
 1. Auto-sync runs once per hour, performing deduplication and merging.
 Manual upload/download performs an overwrite sync.
 Currently tested only in single-device setups.
 In theory, it can sync the same configuration file as uBlacklist, but no guarantees are made regarding file overwrite logic conflicts.
 Always back up your files first.